tam-en/give-reg/planning-notes.md

 - make sure charities in local database update w/ data from Charity Navigator?
 Can display the createdAt/updatedAt dates from local table?
 - more than one user administering an event . . . perhaps structured as eventCreator with that user optionally designating multiple co-administrators with certain privileges
 - give from more than one user (e.g., family member)
+- charity-search page: allow users to search on cause name.
+Bonus points for dynamically pulling list from API for a drop-down menu.
+Even more bonus points for autofill.